 Formula choices that affect “multi-gummy” tolerance

-• Moisture and water activity (aw): These aren’t just shelf-life metrics.
-They affect chew, texture, and the overall consumer experience.
+- Moisture and water activity (aw): These aren't just shelf-life numbers.
+They affect chew, texture, and how the experience feels overall.

 A responsible gummy program doesn’t only ask, “Does it meet spec?”
 It also asks, “Does it remain predictable when real people use it in real ways?”